New Patient Information

 Please note that we do not take new patients from Wheatfields (Aldington), New Romney, St Mary in the Marsh & Dymchurch.

-Before you download and complete any of our registration forms, please check on our practice area map above that you are within our catchment area.
+Before you register, please check our Practice Area Map (above) to ensure you are within our catchment area.
 Those registering outside of this area will not be accepted.

 Temporary Patient Registrations